 Is there a separate scholarship application for Master’s students?

 The Divinity School does not have a separate scholarship application.
 All masters applicants are automatically considered for scholarship awards.
 All Divinity School scholarships are awarded based solely on academic merit as indicated by the strength of the admission application materials.
 The Divinity School does not offer any need-based scholarships.
-Scholarship notifications are made at the time of the admission decision.
-Scholarships range from partial tuition to full tuition awards.
+Scholarship notifications are made at the time of the admission decision and are renewed for each year of the program.

 I’ve received my Divinity School scholarship aid award letter, but when will I receive notification about my federal aid eligibility?